top of page

 Jo Dyer is an artist from Mulubinba - Newcastle, NSW.
 She respectfully acknowledges the Awabakal and Worimi people as the traditional custodians of the lands on which she lives and works and recognises the rich traditions and continuing creative cultures of all First Nations people of Australia.

-Jo’s practice is process-driven, encompassing painting, experimental installation, assemblage and photographic documentation.
-For Jo, art making is a relational act: a means through which notions of agency (self-expression) and communion (receptivity) can be enacted and reiterated.
-Through this philosophical and intimate approach to her practice, Jo engages with her chosen materials and media as lively companions and collaborators, with whom an artwork's outcome is playfully negotiated.
-Through collaborative projects with other artists, and by exhibiting and sharing the documentation of her practice, Jo invites others to form their own unique relationship with the work.
+Jo’s practice encompasses installation, digital projection, plant propagation and care, assemblage and photography.
+For Jo, art-making is a relational act: a means through which notions of agency (self-expression) and communion (receptivity) can be enacted and reiterated.
+Through this philosophical and intimate approach to art making, Jo engages with her chosen materials as agents with whom the outcome of the artwork is playfully negotiated.
+Though this process is not always oriented toward an audience, Jo invites others to connect through her documentation, and through publicly exhibited works that often continue to evolve throughout their duration.
+Some projects are created collaboratively or include audience participation.

-Jo studied a Bachelor of Arts (Creative Arts) at the University of Newcastle which included a semester of study in La Rochelle, France.
-Since graduating in 2008 she has exhibited her work in group and solo exhibitions in Newcastle, Melbourne and Sydney, and has work held in private collections around Australia and overseas.
-She was a finalist in the 2013 Newcastle Emerging Art Prize and is currently completing a Master of Fine Art at RMIT.
+Since graduating in 2008 with a Bachelor of Arts (Creative Arts) at the University of Newcastle Jo has exhibited her work in group and solo exhibitions in Newcastle, Melbourne and Sydney.
+She was a finalist in the 2013 Newcastle Emerging Art Prize and in 2024 completed a Master of Fine Art with Distinction from RMIT, Melbourne.

 bottom of page